-Being contacted by any company that demands money can be devastating, but what if you are not formally contacted and the company is threatening to take you to court?
+Being contacted by any company that demands money can be devastating.
+What if they do not formally contact you and the company is threatening to take you to court?
 How do you respond?
 What if you do not know how to respond, or that you need to respond?

 This could all happen to you if you are dealing with a company by the name of LVNV Funding, LLC.
-You could very well be in the middle of purchasing a new home when an old debt resurfaces, making your credit score take a hit that could damage your chances of securing a great finance rate.
+You could very well be in the middle of purchasing a new home when an old debt resurfaces, adding a negative item to your credit report that could damage your chances of securing a great finance rate.

 Who is LVNV Funding, LLC?

-If you have seen LVNV Funding on your credit report, be advised that this is a debt purchasing agency that purchases old debt portfolios from other companies.
+You may have seen LVNV Funding on your credit report.
+Understand that this is a debt purchasing agency.
+They purchase old debt portfolios from other companies.
 The portfolios include credit grantors and other debt buyers.

-LVNV Funding, headquartered in Las Vegas, Nevada, may appear on your credit report or letter, but that does not mean someone from the company will be calling you.
+LVNV Funding, in Las Vegas, Nevada, may appear on your credit report or letter.
+However, that does not mean someone from the company will be calling you.

 Unlike other negative items that you may find lounging on your report, LVNV Funding, LLC does not actively pursue delinquent debt.
-Instead, the company subcontracts the debt collection efforts to companies like Resurgent Capital Services.
+Instead, the company subcontracts the debt collection efforts.
+They do this with companies like Resurgent Capital Services.

 Both LVNV Funding and Resurgent are essentially owned by Sherman Financial Group, LLC.
 They work in tandem to secure funds for their business by collecting debt from consumers.

-LVNV Funding can and will pursue you for an old debt, as long as they have a name, address, account and telephone number.
+LVNV Funding can and will pursue you for an old debt.
+This is as long as they have a name, address, account and telephone number.
 These are the basic informational needs of the organization to come after you for money.

 LVNV Funding purchases portfolios of old debt that contains:

 - Phone numbers